chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/2 - Quick start guide/4-registration.md

 ![Nine](9-1.png)

-## Step Ten (Enrollment Fee Payment)
+## Step Ten (Enrollment Fee)

 Once your Chirp gateway is installed, the next step is to pay the enrollment fee of $40.
-This fee covers the administrative and verification processes required for registration.
-Payment can be made through PayPal, which provides a secure and convenient payment platform.
+This fee covers your data credits and can be used on the Chirp Network.
+Payment can be made through PayPal.

 ![Ten](10-2.png)